musa-509-fall-2021/assignment-01-intro-to-geographic-queries/README.md

     _What do you notice about the difference in trip lengths?
 Give a few explanations for why there could be a difference here._

     **Answer:**
+    The average duration is 16 minutes longer in 2020 than it was in 2019.
+This could be due to ______

 5. [What is the longest duration trip?](query05.sql)

     _Why are there so many trips of this duration?_

     **Answer:**
+    There are 1440 minutes in a day.
+From looking at some of the values in the start_time and end_time columns it is clear that any ride that lasted longer than a full day is considered 1440 minutes.
+Therefore there are many rides with a duration of 1440 because the duration maxes out at that number.

 6. [How many trips were shorter than 10 minutes?](query06.sql)